Answers to frequently asked questions around COVID-19, from travel to furlough

 For the position concerning staff who refuse, failure to follow an employer’s reasonable instructions can lead to disciplinary processes and dismissal.
 The current legal approach would normally involve consideration of alternative roles before potential procedures towards dismissal although alternative roles will not be available for may employers.

-Whether an instruction to have a COVID-19 vaccine is reasonable has not been tested in the tribunals and courts.
+Whether an instruction to have a COVID-19 vaccine is reasonable has not been fully tested in the tribunals and courts although a judicial review against mandatory vaccination is underway.
 As there is at least a risk of unfair dismissal, discrimination and other claims, employers should consider their position very carefully before moving towards disciplinary processes and dismissal.
 Being a test case as one of the first employers to dismiss on the grounds of vaccine refusal is likely to be time consuming and potentially expensive.

 Whether the employer is entitled to dismiss is not straightforward.
 The key issue is if refusal to be vaccinated is an unreasonable failure to comply with a reasonable management request.
 The question of what is unreasonable depends on the particular circumstances of the employee.